-If you’re a beginner blogger and having trouble with page views, income, or establishing your blog and brand, you’re going to want to read this article.
+If you’re a beginner blogger and having trouble with page views, income, or establishing your blog and brand, you’re going to love today’s post.

-Michelle from Making Sense of Cents (AKA my sista!) answered several questions that I wish I had known when I started blogging.
+Michelle from Making Sense of Cents (AKA my sister) answered several questions that I wish I had known when I started blogging.

 1. Could you tell us a little bit about how you started blogging?

-Hello!
-Thanks for having me.
 My name is Michelle Schroeder-Gardner and I run the personal finance website Making Sense of Cents.
-I have three finance-related college degrees and I used to be a financial analyst before I left that job to become a full-time blogger.

 Around August of 2011, I started my blog with the aim of teaching people how to save money as well as journaling my personal finance journey after reading a magazine that featured a personal finance website in one of their articles.